ohm-vishwa/Cpp_Project/README.md

 **Windows-Specific Functions:** The program uses the `Windows API (windows.h)` to manipulate `console text colours`.
 This program is *designed* to run on `Windows systems`.

 Overall, it's a fun and interactive program that combines two different games and _includes colourful animations_ and text.
-However, it's worth noting that it relies on _Windows-specific features_ and may not work on non-Windows systems. since it uses a console-based interface, it's best to run in a `command prompt or terminal`.
+However, it's worth nothing that it relies on _Windows-specific features_ and may not work on non-Windows systems. since it uses a console-based interface, it's best to run in a `command prompt or terminal`.

 <img width="1200" alt="Screenshot_20230525_120044" src="https://i.ibb.co/KXCYJsL/Screenshot-20230914-055433.png">
 <img width="1200" alt="Screenshot_20230525_120044" src="https://i.ibb.co/mFRm0Zg/Screenshot-20230914-055640.png">